TheIoTLearningInitiative/IBMInternetOfThings/Introduction.md

 > Linux without limits: The ultimate flexibility to create solutions for mobile, cloud, analytics and devops.

 - [IBM LinuxONE™ Homepage](http://www-03.ibm.com/systems/z/os/linux/linux-one.html)

+## Informix

+> IBM Informix is a product family within IBM's Information Management division that is centered on several relational database management system (RDBMS) offerings.
+The Informix products were originally developed by Informix Corporation, whose Informix Software subsidiary was acquired by IBM in 2001.